 Without judgment, take in the senses as you experience your partner’s smell, feel, and taste.

-Concentrate on how you feel and what you feel in that moment.
+Concentrate on how you feel and what you feel at that moment.

 Do not rush through to anticipate what the orgasm will feel like, or what you will do once you are finished making love.